-Note: In case of NMHS, please designate an expert from your Service as national focal point for SWFP.
+Note: As regards NMHSs, please designate an expert from your Service as national focal point for SWFP.
 Preferably he/she should be head/deputy head of the national forecasting office in your Service.

 The Permanent Representative of [Member name] with WMO designates the following expert to serve as national SWFP focal point.